swastikk19/student-management-system/README.md

 Few days back, I visited a college.

 There, the admission process were going on.
-I noticed that they were using old fashioned registers to make the entry of the new student, which takes alot of time, wastes alot of paper, ink & not at all a good or healthy solution for enviorment.
+I noticed that they were using old fashioned registers to make the entry of the new student, which takes alot of time, wastes alot of paper, ink & not at all a good or healthy solution for enviroment.

 I got an idea to develop something using my skills, knowledge and coding concepts.